nano-o/streamlet/README.md

 ### Model-checking results

 With TLC, I was able to exhaustively model-check that the `Safety` property holds for 3 processes, 2 payloads, and 6 epochs.
-This was done on a 24 core `Intel(R) Xeon(R) CPU E5-2620 v2 @ 2.10GHz` with 40GB of memory allocated to TLC, and it took about 4 hours.
+This was done on a 24 core `Intel(R) Xeon(R) CPU E5-2620 v2 @ 2.10GHz` with 40GB of memory allocated to TLC, and it took about 4 hours and 20 minutes.

 I think this is an interesting configuration because we have multiple quorums (sets of 2 processes at least), branching even within a single epoch (because of the 2 payloads), and enough epochs to obtain finalized chains containing non-consecutive epoch numbers and having notarized but non-final branches.
 Thus, the model-checking results give me high confidence that the Streamlet algorithm is indeed safe.

 ## Liveness and synchronous reduction

-We exploit commutativity to reorder actions in a canonical order.

-# Liveness
+To model-check the liveness property of Streamlet, we must modify our model and introduce synchronous epochs.
+Moreover, we'll need to be able to exhaustively model-check the specification for more than 6 epochs to get meaningful results.
+This is because the liveness property is that a new block must be decided after 5 synchronous epochs.
+To truly test this claim, we need to check that it holds even after a few asynchronous epochs have had the chance to wreak as much havoc as possible.

+As we will next see, we can take advantage of the commutativity of some steps in the protocol to reduce the problem to checking only a restricted set of canonical execution.
+This will allow us to exhaustively check with TLC that even after 4 totally asynchronous epochs, Streamlet guarantees that a new block is finalized after 5 synchronous epochs.
+In fact, we'll see that it only takes 4 synchronous epoch for a new block to be finalized.
+I believe that this is true in general, and the bound of 5 proved in the Streamlet paper is overly conservative.

+### The synchronous reduction

+Consider an execution of Streamlet and two steps `s1` and `s2` of two different processes `p1` and `p2` such that `s1` occurs right before `s2`, `s1` is a step of epoch `e1`, `s2` is a step of epoch `e2`, and `e2<e1`.
+Note that the global state written by `s2` is never read by `s1` because a process in epoch `e1` only uses information from epoch smaller or equal to `e1`.
+Thus, we can swap `s1` and `s2`, obtaining an execution in which `s2` occurs right before `s1` and ending in exactly the same state.

+Thus, we can reorder all actions in an execution `e1` to obtain a new execution `e2` in which all actions of epoch `1` happen first, then all actions of epoch 2, then all actions of epoch 3, etc.
+Crucially, the end state of the system in `e1` and `e2` are the same.
+Thus, if we prove that all executions like `e2`, which we call synchronous, are safe and live, then we can conclude that all executions are safe and live.
+This is because we express safety and liveness as state predicates, and, by our crucial observation above, restricting ourselves to synchronous executions does not change the set of reachable states.

+Moreover, with slightly more complex reasoning (because of leader proposals), it turns out that we can also reorder the actions of different processes within the same epoch as long as the leader always takes the first action.
+This means that we can schedule processes completely deterministically without loosing any reachable states.

+This is what we do in the specification `SynchronousStreamlet.tla`.
+There, we model a scheduler that schedules all processes deterministically.
+The result is that the set of behaviors that the TLC model checker must explore is drastically reduced.
+For example, it takes only about 20 minutes to exhaustively explorer all executions with 3 processes, 2 payloads, and 6 epochs; in contrast, it took about 4 hours and 20 minutes with the previous specification.

+### Expressing the liveness property

-We assume that epoch `GSE` (for global synchronization epoch)  and all epochs after are synchronous.
+To check the liveness property, we introduce a constant `GSE` (for global synchronization epoch) and we add constraints in the actions that model the fact that all epoch including and after `GSE` are synchronous.
-In a synchronous epoch, the leader follows the algorithm, every node receives the leader's proposal, and every node receives all the votes of the other nodes (even votes cast in previous epochs).
+In a synchronous epoch, every node receives the leader's proposal and every node receives all the votes of the other nodes (even votes cast in previous epochs).
-This is reflected as follows in the TLA+ model:
+This is reflected as follows in the PlusCal/TLA+ model:
-* In epoch `GSE` and after, nodes vote for the leader's proposal.
+* In epoch `GSE` and after, nodes do not skip the epoch and vote for the leader's proposal if the proposal is longer than the longest chain that the node has ever voted to extend.
-* In epoch `GSE`, the leader makes a proposal, but it doesn't necessarily extend a longest notarized chain.
-  This is because, at the time of making the proposal, the leader may not have received all previous votes yet.
+* In epoch `GSE`, the leader makes a proposal, but the proposal doesn't necessarily extend a longest notarized chain because, even though the leader must receive all previous votes by the end of epoch `GSE`, it might not yet have by the time it makes its proposal.
 * In epoch `GSE+1` and above, the leader proposes to extend one of the longest notarized chains.

+### Model-checking results

-# Remarks
+# Related work

-[The excellent model written by Murat](https://github.com/muratdem/PlusCal-examples/blob/master/Streamlet/str0.tla) and [described in his blog](https://muratbuffalo.blogspot.com/2020/07/modeling-streamlet-in-tla.html) uses a shared-whiteboard model of messages in which all processes learn about a new notarized chain atomically.
+[The excellent model written by Murat](https://github.com/muratdem/PlusCal-examples/blob/master/Streamlet/str0.tla) and [described in his blog](https://muratbuffalo.blogspot.com/2020/07/modeling-streamlet-in-tla.html) uses a shared-whiteboard model of messages in which all processes receive a given message at the same time, which means that they always have the same view of the system.
+The model of Murat therefore does not capture all possible behaviors of the Streamlet algorithm.

-In contrast, in the model of the present post, processes independently learn about new notarized chains.
+In contrast, models of the present post reflect the fact that processes have different, partial views of what blocks have been notarized or not.
-Thus, I think that the model of this post more faithfully represents what can happen in an asynchronous system.